 2.1 Study area

 The Korhogo department is located in the Poro region in northern Côte d’Ivoire, between 8°26’ and 10°18’ north latitude and 5°17’ and 6°19’ west longitude.
 The region is drained by the ephemeral Badéni stream, a tributary of the Bandama Blanche River, one of the country’s largest river basins (Sako et al., 2018).
 Mining, fishing and market gardening are the main pressures on Lake Tongon (Fig.1).

-2.2 Biological material
+A clearly labeled map of the study area has been added; however, all sampling sites should also be properly marked to further improve the clarity of the manuscript.2.2 Biological material

 The data (1,534 specimens) used in this study were collected from catches landed by small-scale fishermen at the lake.

+If preservation was carried out, kindly mention the preservation method used.
+Also, please cite the relevant literature/reference followed for the collection of biological samples.

 2.3 Study methodology

 Several sampling campaigns covering the dry season and the rainy season were carried out between December 2024 and June 2025.
 The fishing gear used consisted of gillnets, trammel nets, pots, bamboo traps and hook-and-line gear.
+Reff. ?
 Once landed, all specimens were identified and then counted.
+Reff. ?
 The various taxa were identified using the identification keys provided by Paugy et al. (2003).
 Each specimen was then weighed and measured (total length and standard length).
+Reff. ? length–weight relationship methodology, the most commonly cited reference.

+The seasonal classification used in the methodology needs revision.
+December falls under the post-monsoon season, not the dry season.
+Therefore, the entire methodology section may kindly be revised accordingly.

 The fish community was characterised using several indices including species richness (S), relative abundance, the percentage of occurrence (F), the Shannon-Weaver (1963) diversity index (H’), and the Pielou (1966) evenness index (E).